jsiegenthaler/sendmailx/README.md

 * Restricted Email List - sendmailx can be restricted to send emails only to addresses pre-saved in the authorisedRecipients section of the config.json

-## Setting a TOTP (Time limited One Time Passcode)
+## Setting a TOTP (Time-limited One Time Passcode)
-sendmailx listens on your local network and processes any GET command it receives.
-To provide for some security, and to prevent abuse of the sndmail function by unwanted persons. a authentication method is included.
-Default authentication is a time-limited one time passcode, or TOTP for short.
-The TOTP is based on time of day, obfuscated and protected by a secret PIN-code.
+The TOTP is generated using the current datetime and a secret PIN code.

 ## seedFormatString (in config.json)
-The seedFormatString is used to format the current date and time into a multi-digit number, not easily recognizable as date and time. this number is then used to seed the TOTP code generation.
+The seedFormatString is used to format the current date and time into a multi-digit number, not easily recognizable as date and time.
+This number is then used to in the TOTP code generation.

 Example:
 For a date ot 27.09.2025 13:29:30, a seedFormatString of yyyyMMddhhmmss produces a 14 digit number of 20250927132930.